7 Important UX Design Trends (2022-2025)

 This leads us nicely into our final trend.

 7. Designers focus on inclusive design

-“Trustpilot” searches haven’t seen any significant dips over the past 5 years.
+“Trustpilot” searches haven’t seen any significant dips over the past five years (up 354%).

 How does using AI to create multiple landing pages change things?